cybnity/iac-helm-charts/cybnity-platform/README.md

 Description: several generic infrastructure projects required by the CYBNITY implementation architecture are managed.

-- [users-interactions-space](charts/users-interactions-space): bitnami Helm project of Redis image provisioning, customized for the CYBNITY needs (e.g implementation of collaboration space in UI area).
-This provisioning project is deployable and is supported by a `Bitnami Redis` version including `Debian` operating system libraries.
-This implementatio (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/redis)) is currently used to reduce the maintenance effort of a dedicated Helm project based on the `infrastructure\integration\system\users-interactions-broker` docker image project.

-- [domains-interactions-space](charts/domains-interactions-space): bitnami Helm project of Kafka image provisioning, customized for the CYBNITY needs (e.g implementation of collaboration space in Domains I/O area).
-This provisioning project is deployable and is supported by a `Bitnami Kafka` version with Apache Kafka Raft (KRaft) consensus protocol (metadata management), and including `Debian` operating system libraries.
-This implementation (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/kafka)) is currently used to reduce the maintenance effort of a dedicated Helm project based on the `infrastructure\integration\system\domains-interactions-broker` docker image project.

-- [Keycloak server](/charts/access-control-sso): bitnami Helm project of Keycloak image provisioning, customized for the CYBNITY needs.
+- [access-control-sso](/charts/access-control-sso): Bitnami Helm project of Keycloak image provisioning, customized for the CYBNITY needs.
 This provisioning project is deployable and is supported by a `Bitnami Keycloak` version hosted on `Debian` operating system version, and including a `Postgresql` database version deployment.
 This implementation (hosted on [GitHUB](https://artifacthub.io/packages/helm/bitnami/keycloak)) is currently used to reduce the maintenance effort of a dedicated Helm project.
    - Installation from command line: `helm install access-control-sso-system -f access-control-sso/values.yaml`

-- [ui-apis-gateway](charts/ui-apis-gateway): bitnami Helm project of NGINX and Ingress controller image provisioning, customized for the CYBNITY needs.
+- [domains-interactions-space](charts/domains-interactions-space): Bitnami Helm project of Kafka image provisioning, customized for the CYBNITY needs (e.g implementation of collaboration space in Domains I/O area).
+This provisioning project is deployable and is supported by a `Bitnami Kafka` version with Apache Kafka Raft (KRaft) consensus protocol (metadata management), and including `Debian` operating system libraries.
+This implementation (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/kafka)) is currently used to reduce the maintenance effort of a dedicated Helm project based on the `infrastructure\integration\system\domains-interactions-broker` docker image project.

 - [knowledge-repository-server](charts/knowledge-repository-server): bitnami Helm project ok JanusGraph image provisioning, customized for the CYBNITY needs.
 This provisioning project is deployable and is supported by a `Bitnami Janusgraph` version under `Debian` operating system libraries.
 This implementation (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/janusgraph)) and include a `Cassandra` backend server supporting the Janusgraph server.
    - Installation from command line: `helm install knowledge-repository-system -f knowledge-repository-server/values.yaml bitnami/janusgraph`

+- [ui-apis-gateway](charts/ui-apis-gateway): Bitnami Helm project of NGINX and Ingress controller image provisioning, customized for the CYBNITY needs.

+- [users-interactions-space](charts/users-interactions-space): Bitnami Helm project of Redis image provisioning, customized for the CYBNITY needs (e.g implementation of collaboration space in UI area).
+This provisioning project is deployable and is supported by a `Bitnami Redis` version including `Debian` operating system libraries.
+This implementatio (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/redis)) is currently used to reduce the maintenance effort of a dedicated Helm project based on the `infrastructure\integration\system\users-interactions-broker` docker image project.

 ## PROVISIONED SYSTEMS ARCHITECTURE
 ### K8S cluster nodes setting